-By the end of sixth grade, students apply their understanding of structure and function of matter and energy from to atoms and molecules, cells, and the Solar System.
+By the end of sixth grade, students apply their understanding of matter and energy to atoms, cells, and the Solar System.
 In this grade level, students will develop an understanding of the nature of matter and the role of energy transformation.
-Students will also deepen their understanding of scale at macro and micro levels by understanding the interconnected systems in the solar system (Earth and space science), in the cell (life science), and the role of energy in phase changes, scales, patterns, and properties of the Solar System and cell structure.
+Students will also deepen their understanding of scales, patterns, and properties of the Solar System and cell structure.
 Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in sixth grade focus on helping students understand phenomena through energy and matter; scale, proportion, and quantity; systems and system models; and patterns.